Fernand Martin- Part two

 Later the village named a street after their famous fellow citizen Fernand Martin, this street is named: “Avenue Fernand Martin”.

-In 1911 Fernand Martin decided to retire and sell to George Flersheim the 22-year-old son of a large banker family.
+In 1911 Fernand Martin decided to retire and sell to Georges Flersheim the 22-year-old son of a large banker family.

 The sale was concluded on January 1, 1912 and here ended this second period of the Martin toys